 The main ideas behind the Monte Carlo simulation are the repeated random sampling of inputs of the random variable and the aggregation of the results.
 The variable with a probabilistic nature is assigned a random value.
 The model is then calculated based on the random value.
 The result of the model is recorded, and the process is repeated.
 Usually, the process is repeated hundreds or thousands of times.
 When the simulation is complete, the results can be averaged to determine the estimated value.

-Application in Finance
+Applications in Finance

 Monte Carlo simulation offers numerous applications in finance.
 The most common application of the model in finance include:

-Valuation of options
+Valuation of Options

 Monto Carlo simulation is commonly used in equity options pricing.
 The prices of an underlying share are simulated for each possible price path, and the option payoffs are determined for each path.
 The payoffs are then averaged and discounted to today, which provides the current value of an option.
 While Monte Carlo simulation works great for European-style options, it is harder to apply the model to value American options.

-Portfolio valuation
+Portfolio Valuation

 The factors influencing the value of portfolios are simulated, and the portfolio value is calculated.
 Then, the average value of all simulated portfolios is determined, and the portfolio value is observed.